 In 2017, Malawi was one of the only countries in the Southern African Development Community (SADC) and Common Market for Southern and Eastern Africa (COMESA) without a functioning national registry and identification system.
-This essay chronicles the story of how UNDP, the government of Malawi (GoM), and their donor partners (UKAid/DFID, Irish Aid, USAID, the EU, the government of Norway) managed to achieve universal ID coverage in 180 days, with a focus on the policy and management lessons for similar projects in other countries.
+This essay chronicles the story of how UNDP, the government of Malawi (GoM), and their donor partners (UKAid/DFID, Irish Aid, USAID, the European Union and the government of Norway) managed to achieve universal ID coverage in a short span of time, with a focus on the policy and management lessons for similar projects in other countries.

 Having a legal identity provides an enabling infrastructure for many other SDG goals, including social protection (1.3), access to economic resources (1.4), empowerment of women (5.A/B), and reducing corruption (16.5).
 There are also universal financial access goals—that by 2020 everybody has access to a transaction account or electronic financial instrument.
 Likewise, the civil registration and vital statistics goals aim to increase the proportion of countries that have achieved 100 percent birth registration and 80 percent death registration.
 Additionally, World Bank goals aim to end extreme poverty and boost shared prosperity, particularly for the poorest 40 percent of the population, while also improving service to the most vulnerable populations, and there are further goals set by other multilateral organizations.
 This overlap in goals among many diverse institutions and players established a concrete opportunity for partnership and laid the foundation for what we were able to accomplish in Malawi.